wkeeling63/racecam/README.md

-Purpose: To build and front and rear facing live stream race camera
+Purpose: To build and front and rear facing live stream race camera with GUI

 Description racecam: Creates a 2 camera components and tunnels them to the Hardware Video Scaler (HVS) component to overlay the second camera